Kelly Killoren Bensimon

-Kelly Jean Killoren Bensimon (born May 1, 1968) is an American real estate agent, author, the Editor of Elle Accessories, and a former model.
-She appeared as a full-time cast member on the Bravo television series The Real Housewives of New York City from seasons 2 to season 4.
+Kelly Jean Killoren Bensimon (born May 1, 1968) is an American real estate agent, author, a former Editor of Elle Accessories, and a former model.
+She appeared as a full-time cast member on the Bravo television series The Real Housewives of New York City from seasons 2 to 4.

 Early life

 Kelly Jean Killoren was born in Rockford, Illinois.
 She began working as a model while in her teens.

 Education

 Kelly graduated from Keith Country Day School, a college prep academy in Rockford, Illinois before attending college.
 She attended Trinity College, Connecticut, but left after a year.
 She graduated in 1998 from Columbia's School of General Studies for non-traditional students, with a degree in Literature and Writing.
 She completed an MBA with a focus on International Marketing at Northeastern University in 2015.

 Career

 As a model, she appeared in magazines such as Elle, Cosmopolitan, and Harper's Bazaar, and she was once the face of Clarins.
 She appeared on the cover and in a six-page pictorial in the March 2010 edition of Playboy, which was photographed by her ex-husband Gilles Bensimon.
 In September 2011, Killoren Bensimon was on the cover of Shape and was featured in a pictorial based on her exercise routine.

 She has worked as a host of various events including IMG fashion week, and of the IMG swim shows in Miami.
-She was a spokesperson in 2006 for Wool as part of their Test Marketing Productions (TMP);.
+She was a spokesperson in 2006 for Wool as part of their Test Marketing Productions (TMP).
 Bensimon hosted and modeled in menswear events with GQ magazine.
 She was also an "ambassador" for Spring 2007 Mercedes-Benz Fashion Week in New York City.

 Killoren Bensimon has had several jewelry collections.
 Her first line of jewelry was sold exclusively at Barneys New York.
 Her second line of jewelry was sold at Bloomingdale's in fall 2007.
 On June 24, 2010, Killoren Bensimon announced the launch of her fourth jewelry collection, Kelly by Kelly Killoren Bensimon.
 The collection included mixed metals, leather, feathers and crystals and was sold at Intermix stores across the U.S. to support Feeding America.
 For spring 2011, Bensimon's jewelry collection was sold at Wink, W Hotels, and Dash.
 She also sold a jewelry collection on HSN.
 In 2013, she launched a fragrance, In the Spirit of, and a candle line called Baiser Rose.
 In 2019, she launched an outerwear line called Enville by Pologeorgis.